ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 of the EAP that was accidentally removed in a previous release and ensure that modules are more resiliant to errors that may occur in execution.

-PowerShell module options and option choices are currently case insensitive to what is defined in the module specification.
-This behaviour is deprecated and a warning displayed to the user if a case insensitive match was found.
-A future release of Ansible will make these checks case sensitive.

 The ``win_dsc`` module will now validate the input options for a DSC resource.
 In previous versions invalid options would be ignored but are now not.

 Modules removed